pollenium/bramble/Readme.md

 While WebRTC does allow the full range of communication between alpha and beta devices, it does have on major drawback.
 It requires a centralized and trustworthy signaling server to help devices connect.
 However, it is not necessary that a sufficient proportion of signaling servers be trustworthy.
 Rather, only a *single* signaling server is required to be trustworthy.
 Furthermore, no messages are passed to or from the signaling server, minimizing the damage an untrustworthy signaling server can inflict to censorship of individual peers, rather than selective censorship of individual messages.

-## Pollenium Design
+## Bramble Design

-The following section contains a mid-level overview of Pollenium.
+The following section contains a mid-level overview of Bramble.

 ### Encryption

-Pollenium contains no additional layers of encryption.
+Bramble contains no additional layers of encryption.
 WebRTC connections are already encrypted, and no additional encryption is required.
-Communication between Pollenium clients and signaling servers are encrypted if the signaling servers support WSS.
+Communication between Bramble clients and signaling servers are encrypted if the signaling servers support WSS.
 For this reason, signaling servers should implement WSS and clients should only connect to signaling servers over WSS.

 #### `FRIENDSHIP`s

-A `FRIENDSHIP` is a WebRTC connection between two `CLIENT`s on the Pollenium network.
+A `FRIENDSHIP` is a WebRTC connection between two `CLIENT`s on the Bramble network.

  `FRIENDSHIP`s are `INTROVERTED` or `EXTROVERTED` in respect to a `CLIENT`, depending on weather the `CLIENT` originated the `FRIENDSHIP`.